-Page 2, Question 10: The IRB grants approval for one year from the date of initial approval only, regardless of when research actually begins.
-If, for example, funding was sought but not received from one source, but later received from another source, the project must be reapproved if more than a year has elapsed.

-Page 2, Questions 11 and 12: Answering these questions aids the IRB to ensure all required documentation is in place.

-Page 2, Question 13: Certain research projects will involve hospitals, schools, organizations, etc., that are not affiliated with LSU Eunice.
-In such cases, the Principal Investigator is required to obtain a copy of the organization's agreement to participate and/or, if applicable, that institution's IRB approval before the recruitment of subjects may begin.
-For research that requires IRB approval by more than one institution, protocols must be identical.
+- sought but not received from one source, but later received from another source, the project - 284 must be reapproved if more than a year has elapsed. - 285 Proposal Status and Funding, Questions 11 and 12: Answering these questions aids the IRB to - 286 ensure all required documentation is in place. - 287 IRB Review at Another Institution, Question 13: Certain research projects will involve hospitals, - schools, organizations, or other entities that are not affiliated with LSU Eunice.
+In such cases, - the Principal Investigator is required to obtain a copy of the organization's agreement to - 290 participate and/or, if applicable, that institution's IRB approval before the recruitment of subjects - may begin.
+For research that requires IRB approval by more than one institution, protocols must - 292 be identical.

-Deadlines
+293 Deadlines

-The IRB's practice is to circulate applications requiring full or expedited review to IRB members prior to the meeting.
-Any questions, comments or concerns raised by members are discussed at the next meeting and transmitted in writing after the meeting to the Principal Investigator for a written response.

-It is the Principal Investigator's responsibility to see that the application is complete (i.e., all questions are answered), that required materials are attached (e.g., a copy of the informed consent form to be used), and that the application is submitted prior to the next IRB meeting.
-LSU Eunice requires submission of applications at least 10 days before the IRB meeting.
-Failure to adhere to these requirements may lead to a delay in review and/or approval.
+- The IRB's practice is to circulate applications requiring full or expedited review to IRB members - 295 prior to the meeting.
+Any questions, comments or concerns raised by members are discussed at - 296 the next meeting and transmitted in writing after the meeting to the Principal Investigator for a - written response. - 298 It is the Principal Investigator's responsibility to see that the application is complete (i.e., all - 299 questions are answered), that required materials are attached (e.g., a copy of the informed - consent form to be used), and that the application is submitted prior to the next IRB meeting. - 301 LSU Eunice requires submission of applications at least 10 days before the IRB meeting. - Failure to adhere to these requirements may lead to a delay in review and/or approval.

-Special Deadline Considerations
+303 Special Deadline Considerations

-Investigators should be aware that for non-competing continuation applications, the National Institutes of Health require IRB approval coincident with the grant/contract/funding application.
-This means that the Human Subjects review must take place prior to submission of the grant application.

-It is suggested that Investigators submit requests for Human Subjects review prior to or as soon as possible after submitting the proposal to the IRB Office to prevent a delay in the awarding of funds.
+- 304 Investigators should be aware that for non-competing continuation applications, the National - Institutes of Health requires IRB approval coincident with the grant/contract/funding application. - This means that the Human Subjects review must take place prior to submission of the grant - 307 application. - 308 It is suggested that Investigators submit requests for Human Subjects review prior to or as soon - 309 as possible after submitting the proposal to the IRB Office to prevent a delay in the awarding of - 310 funds.